Pink film

-Some writers use the term 'pink film' for Japanese sex movies produced and distributed by smaller independent studios such as OP Eiga, Shintōhō Eiga, Kokuei and Xces.
-In this narrower sense, Nikkatsu's Roman Porno series, Toei Company's Pinky Violence series and the Tokatsu films distributed by Shochiku would not be included as these studios have much larger distribution networks.
+Independent studios that release pink films include OP Eiga, Shintōhō Eiga, Kokuei and Xces.
+The phrase 'pink film' came into use after the major Toei began advertising some of its movies as 'porno' in 1971 and another major Nikkatsu switched to producing only Roman Porno films later that year.

-Until the early 2000s, they were almost exclusively shot on 35mm film.
+Until the early 2000s, they were almost exclusively shot on 35 mm film.
 Recently, filmmakers have increasingly used video (while retaining their emphasis on soft-core narrative).
 Many theaters swapped 35mm for video projectors and began relying on old videos to meet the demand of triple-feature showings.

-Pink films became wildly popular in the mid-1960s and dominated the Japanese domestic cinema through the mid-1980s.
+Films that are now regarded as pink films became wildly popular in the mid-1960s, and made up a large part of the Japanese domestic market through the mid-1980s.
 In the 1960s, the pink films were largely the product of small, independent studios.
 Around 1970, the major studio Nikkatsu started focusing almost exclusively on erotic content, but Toei, another major film production company, started producing a line of what came to be known as Pinky Violence films.
 With their access to higher production values and talent, some of these films became critical and popular successes.
 Though the appearance of the adult video led viewers to move away from pink film in the 1980s, films in this genre are still being produced.